MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

  <img alt="App volume and device preferences." src="./images/volume-per-app.jpg" width="500" height="250" />

-#### Office web app
- > [!Note]
-> As of Windows Insider build 20325.1000, the Office web app will no longer be pre-installed (and will not be pre-installed for the upcoming public release of the OS update.
-To install the Office web app, visit https://www.office.com and select the **App Available** or **Install Office** button in the address bar.
-Select **Install** to confirm.

-The Office web app has been added to the "All apps" list in the Start menu.
-This web app can also be pinned to Start or uninstalled.
-Because this is a web app, its functionality matches exactly what you'd experience by visiting https://www.office.com.
-Office web app functionality is only available when your HoloLens 2 has an active internet connection.

-Known issue

--  Resetting your device will remove the Office web app.

 #### Swipe to type

 Some customers find it faster to "type" on virtual keyboards by swiping the shape of the word they intend to type, and we're previewing this feature for the holographic keyboard.
 You can swipe one word at a time by passing the tip of your finger through the plane of the holographic keyboard, swiping the shape of the word, and then withdrawing the tip of your finger from the plane of the keyboard.
 You can swipe follow up words without needing to press the space bar by removing your finger from the keyboard between words.
 You will know the feature is working if you see a swipe trail following your finger's movement on the keyboard.

 Please note, this feature can be tricky to use and master because of the nature of a holographic keyboard where you don't feel resistance against your finger (unlike a mobile phone display).
-We are evaluating this feature for public release, so your feedback is important; whether you find the feature useful or you have constructive feedback, please let us know via [Feedback Hub](hololens-feedback.md).

 ### Power menu from Start